 Mendin stepped among his soldiers.
 They looked upon him with hungry eyes.
 They were waiting for orders.

-“One of the Curtani are worth five of them!”
-Bellowed one soldier over the wind.
-The other soldiers cheered.
+“One of the Curtani are worth five of them!” bellowed one soldier over the wind.
+The others cheered.

 The soldiers cheered once again.

 Mendin smiled, his forked tongue licked the length of his sharp incisors.
 “Now, I want a team to hold position at the entrance.
 The rest of you will hold this position and pull back should the Terrans advance too quickly.
 There are 200 meters between this position and the entrance to the artifact.
 200 meters with only pillars for cover.”